 The Archives of Ontario collects, manages, and preserves the significant records of Ontario and promotes public access to Ontario's documentary heritage.
-[CEF Study Group - Aug 2022]
+[Use your Search Engine to access the following sub-titles.
+The URL links still work from the upcoming Adobe pdf file.]
+CEF Study Group - March 2025]